shushruthareddy123/Dean-and-David-PL-Analysis/README.md

-Every time you run the main pipeline, it also generates a plain-English executive summary using Claude (via the Anthropic API) — built from the same computed metrics, so the "so what" is written fresh each run instead of being a hand-written static report.
+Every time you run the main pipeline, it also generates a plain-English executive summary using Claude (via the Anthropic API) — built from the same computed metrics, so the "so what" is written fresh each run instead of being a hand written static report.

 ```bash
 export ANTHROPIC_API_KEY="your-key-here"   # optional — see below